jaimetur/PhotoMigrator/help/2-arguments-description-short.md

 - An **argument** is a modifier that is followed by any parameter.
 - On the other hand, a **flag** is a modifier that don't require any parameter, hence, if the flag is present the feature is enabled, otherwise, the feature is disabled.

-There is also a [extended version](https://github.com/jaimetur/PhotoMigrator/blob/main/help/2-arguments-description.md) of this doccument available.
+There is also a [extended version](https://github.com/jaimetur/PhotoMigrator/blob/main/help/2-arguments-description.md) of this document available.

 ## 🧩 Core Arguments